 - Tries to redirect objections

-Each of those examples are polar opposites.
-You may prefer one side over the other butt if you can see how consultative selling might be a more effective way to go, stop to think about what you do or how you interact with prospects in these areas and make small changes that shift you to being more about the prospect than the product and this will take you in more of a consultative direction.
+Each of those characteristics is basically the opposite of the same point on the other side.
+You may prefer one side over the other, but if you can see how consultative selling might be a more effective way to go, stop to think about what you do or how you interact with prospects in these areas and make small changes that shift you to being more about the prospect than the product, and this will take you in more of a consultative direction.